Are you interested in working from home and making extra money? You may want to consider becoming a freelance writer.

 While formal training isn’t necessary to get started as a freelance writer, brushing up on your skills can definitely help you stand out from the crowd.

 My friend Gina over at Horkey Handbook is one of the most talented freelance writers out there.
-As a former freelance writer, she has compiled all of her knowledge into a comprehensive course: 30 Days or Less to Freelance Writing Success
+As a former freelance writer, she has compiled all of her knowledge into a comprehensive freelance writing course: 30 Days or Less to Freelance Writing Success

 She’ll teach you how to lay the foundation for your new freelance writing business, including what types of writing to focus on.
 After you’ve mastered these skills, Gina will show you how to turn this newfound knowledge into a thriving and profitable business.